 Nearly every sector of the economy needs professionals with knowledge of business, economics, information systems, people and project management, organization and strategic planning.

-Whether you are preparing for a career in business, management or marketing, planning to transfer to a four year baccalaureate-granting institution, planning to start your own business, or updating your skills, College of DuPage has the right program for you.
+Whether you are preparing for a career in business, management or marketing, planning to transfer to a four-year institution, planning to start your own business, or updating your skills, College of DuPage has the right program for you.
 We offer:

 - Dedicated instructors with years of practical industry experience and teaching experience.